16 Days Uganda the Pearl of Africa Tour with the Everlasting Gorilla Tracking Highlights that shine up Uganda.

 Looking for a once in a lifetime experience, Enjoy the highlights of the 16 Days Uganda the Pearl of Africa Tour; gorilla tracking.
-Visit the last mountain gorillas in the afromontane forest of Bwindi Impenetrable National Park and spend an hour amongst these gentle giants.
-Have an extra day to explore Kisoro and surroundings.
-Spend time at a coffee tour or climb for example Mount Gahinga.
-Have to complete this great tour several game drives in Lake Mburo and watch for impala, plains zebra, eland antelope and topi, but don’t forget the wide variety of birds.
-Have a relaxing boat trip on Lake Mburo and look for the elusive African fin-foot and wonder yourself about the large numbers of fish eagles on a 16 Days Uganda the Pearl of Africa Tour.
+Visit the last mountain gorillas in the afromontane forest of Bwindi Impenetrable National Park and spend an hour amongst these gentle giant apes, great tour several game drives in Lake Mburo and watch for impala, plains zebra, eland antelope and topi, a wide variety of birds, a relaxing boat trip on Lake Mburo and look for the elusive African large numbers of fish eagles on a 16 Days Uganda the Pearl of Africa Tour.

 Day 1: Kampala city tour

-Kampala city is a designation of its self and thus worth to encounter on Uganda safari.
-The city is a hub of various attractions ranging from historical to cultural and religious attractions.
-On this 16 days safari in Uganda, you will wake for breakfast after which you will set off with the company guide to encounter the city.
-You will visit religious attractions like Namirembe and Rubaga Cathedrals, Bahai temple, Gaddafi Mosque, Cultural attractions like Kasubi tombs, Kabaka’s palace and Kabaka’s Lake, historical monuments and museums like the Uganda National Museum, National buildings like the parliament, educational Institutions like Makerere University, Traditional hospitals like Mulago hospital, Mengo and Nsambya hospitals.
-However, since all these cannot be seen on a single day, you will thus select from this list the possible attractions that you can visit on this day.
+The Kampala city visit to encounter on a 16 Days Uganda the Pearl of Africa Tour Uganda safari for its historical, cultural and religious attractions.
+So early in the morning, get breakfast and Visit the Kampala attractions like Namirembe and Rubaga Cathedrals, Bahai temple, Gaddafi Mosque, Cultural attractions like Kasubi tombs, Kabaka’s palace and Kabaka’s Lake, historical monuments and museums; like the Uganda National Museum, National buildings like the parliament, educational Institutions like Makerere University, Traditional hospitals like Mulago hospital, Mengo and Nsambya hospitals.
+However, all these cannot be seen on a single day, so select from the possible list attractions for this day.

 Accommodation: Sheraton Hotel, Cassia Lodge